 There’s no denying that strategic partnerships can be key to achieving business growth.
-After all, it can’t just be a coincidence that high-growth brands are three times more likely to use marketing partnerships than no-growth firms (as revealed in the Hinge 2020 High Growth Study).
+After all, it can’t just be a coincidence that high-growth brands are three times more likely to use partner marketing than no-growth firms (as revealed in the Hinge 2020 High Growth Study).

 But here’s the real question: do you need to designate a team to acquiring and managing new partners?
 Or could you just leave it to the head of growth or marketing?

 While only you can answer that question, we’ve taken a look at how growing a partnerships team can help your partnerships (and your business!) thrive.

 Considering how much potential partnerships have to grow your brand, it’s important that you make them a priority as opposed to an afterthought.

 This isn’t to say that your marketing or growth team aren’t capable of prioritising partnerships if they’re made a central part of your growth strategy.
 But when there are so many other activities to juggle, partnerships are often the thing that gets dropped first – especially as they tend to require a large initial outlay of time and resources before they start to generate results.

 Most brands recognise the importance of having a head of paid search.
 Yet figures from Wolfgang Digital and Forrester reveal that partnerships can be credited with generating high-growth businesses with more revenue than paid search.
 So, don’t they deserve the same amount of attention?